-As permitted by SEC rules, to identify our median employee, we selected "total estimated compensation" which we calculated as annual base pay plus the estimated bonus for 2017 plus the grant value of stock awards, as the compensation measure to be used to compare the total compensation of our employees in our seven largest countries of employment as of December 1, 2017 (which consisted of approximately 8,965 individuals or 97.1% of our total employee population).
+As permitted by SEC rules, to identify our median employee, we selected "total estimated compensation" which we calculated as annual base pay plus the estimated bonus for 2017 plus the grant value of stock awards, as the compensation measure to be used to compare the total compensation of our employees in our seven largest countries of employment as of December 1, 2017 (which consisted of approximately 8,965 individuals or 97.1% of our total employee population-see the below table for a full list of included and excluded countries).
 We annualized base pay and estimated bonus for any regular employees who commenced work during 2017 and did not annualize these amounts for temporary and seasonal employees.
 Using this approach, we determined that our median employee was a Design Engineer based in the United States.